-User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Funding Sources Activity Community Outcomes Who benefits Period of benefit Whose action or inaction create a need Separate funding Rationale Operational Capital Waste managemer nt - - • Recycling and refuse collection An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change A caring community that is safe, healthy and connected People who use the service predominantly benefit, however those people who have access also receive a benefit from the availability of the service The whole community benefit indirectly Assets have a medium-term value People who damage bins.
+Activity Community Outcomes User or beneficiary principle Who benefits Intergenerational equity principle Period of benefit Negative Effect/Exacerbator Whose action or ction create a need Costs and benefits Separate funding Rationale Funding Sources Operational Capital Waste managem ent Recycling and refuse collection An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change.
+A caring community that is safe, healthy and connected People who use the service predominantly benefit, however those people who have access also receive a benefit from the availability of the service.
+The whole community benefit Indirectly Assets have a medium- term value People who damage bins.
 People not or incorrectly recycling.
 As the benefits of this activity are predominantly individuals, it is considered appropriate to fund the activity separately The whole community benefits indirectly from the availability of the service through recycling and reduced waste.
 Individuals who access the service receive a direct benefit as do those who have the service available and choose not to use it.
-Fees and charges Targeted Rates General Rates Subsidies & levies Fees and charges (bin replacements).
-Transfer station An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change A caring community that is safe, healthy and connected People who use the facility receive a direct benefit and people who have access also receive a benefit from the availability of the facility The whole community benefit indirectly Assets have a long-term value People who dump contaminants.
+Fees and charges Targeted Rates General Rates Subsidies & levies Fees and charges (bin replacements) Transfer station An environmentally responsible community committed to reducing our carbon footprint and adapting to the impacts of climate change/ A caring community that is safe, healthy and connected.
+People who use the facility receive a direct benefit and people who have access also receive a benefit from the availability of the facility The whole community benefit indirectly Assets have a long-term value People who dump contaminants.
 There is no need for separate funding The whole community benefits indirectly from the availability of the facility.
 Individuals who access the facility receive a direct benefit as do those who have the facility available and choose not to use it.
 General Rates Fees and Charges General Rates Reserves Borrowing